JuliaGraphics/ColorSchemeTools.jl/docs/src/makingschemes.md

 ```
 !["functional color schemes"](assets/figures/funcscheme1.svg)

-This next example uses the `sin()` function on values from 0 to π to control the red, and the `cos()` function from 0 to π to control the blue.
+The next example uses the `sin()` function on values from 0 to π to control the red, and the `cos()` function from 0 to π to control the blue.
+The green channel is flat-lined.

 ```@example drawscheme
 fscheme = make_colorscheme((n) -> sin(n*π), (n) -> 0, (n) -> cos(n*π))